k-venky-reddy/Django_RESTful_Project_Management_System_with_JWT_Authentication/README.md

 5.Admin can manage all users, clients, and projects from the admin dashboard.

 Tech Stack:
-Python 3.13 ,
+1.Python 3.13 ,
-1.Django 4.2 ,
+2.Django 4.2 ,
-2.Django REST Framework ,
+3.Django REST Framework ,
-3.Simple JWT (for Authentication) ,
+4.Simple JWT (for Authentication) ,
-4.MySQL Database
+5.MySQL Database

 1️ Clone the Repository
 bash